rdavis223/Umbra/README.md

 -Basic first person movement and jumping.<br>
 -Melee Combat against Zombies using knife. <br>
 -Draw markers on trees to aid with orienteering. <br>
 -Basic Enemy AI: ZombiesAIs will patrol the forest.
-They will run towards the player when in range and attack when close to the player, they will also stop attacking and display a knockback animation when atacked. <br>
+They will run towards the player when in range and attack when close to the player, they will also stop attacking for a short period of time and display a knockback animation when attacked. <br>
 -Player and Zombie health systems. <br>
 -Zombies spawn in random locations, and the number of zombies that spawn increase incrementally over time. <br>
 -Compass to help player orient themselves. <br>